List of Apple Inc. media events: Macworld San Francisco (January 5, 1999)

 Macworld San Francisco was held on January 5, 1999.
 During the keynote on January 5, Steve Jobs presented the newly redesigned Power Macintosh G3, and previewed Mac OS X Server.

-WWDC 1999 (May 1999)
+WWDC 1999 (May 10-14, 1999)

-WWDC 1999 was held from May 10 to 14, 1999.
+WWDC 1999 was held at the San Jose Convention Center.

 Macworld Expo NY '99 (July 21, 1999)

 Macworld New York 1999 was held on July 21, 1999.
 Apple launched the iBook with optional wireless networking.

 Seybold (1999)

 Seybold 1999 was held in the late summer.

-Steve Jobs announced the PowerPC G4 chip, the Power Mac G4 and the first Apple Cinema Display, a 22-inch LCD display.
+Steve Jobs announced the PowerPC G4 chip, the Power Mac G4 and the first Apple Cinema Display, a 22-inch LCD.

 Apple special event (October 5, 1999)

 The event was held at the Flint Center.
 Mac OS 9 was shown, the iMac DV was unveiled, and iMovie was introduced.
 A significant proportion of the audience was made up of Apple employees.

 2000

-There were multiple Macworld events in 2000: